menganha/pyblog/README.md

 * _Sane defaults for the website._ Have a nice blog with all the expected features: archive, categories, and a home page with the latest posts
-* _Markdown-format post system._ No need of complex databases, the only thing needed to build your website are the markdown files representing your posts.
+* _Markdown-format post system._ No need of complex databases, the only thing needed to build your website are the markdown files containing your posts.
 Ideal for version control!
 * _Optimized build system._ Only builds what you have recently added/changed.